 "Valley combines great academics with a broad clinical experience."

 While the teaching at SCVMC is largely case-based, the residency program also employs a formal, written curriculum to ensure that residents receive an educational experience that is both broad and in-depth.
 Click here to view the Professor EBM website, developed by our faculty.

 Our interns have the opportunity at the end of their first year to choose an Individualized Learning Pathway (Ambulatory Medicine, Hospital-Based Medicine, Social Medicine, Research Medicine, and Traditional Categorical Medicine pathway) to help further their interest in a particular area.
 Please click here for more information on the "Pathways" curriculum.
 Click here for a list of the various projects residents have pursued as a result of their ILP experience.

-We also have a large number of our resident presenting case reports and research at the local ACP chapter every year, achieving finalist in clinical vignette and 2nd and 3rd place in research at the 2010 ACP Northern California chapter meeting.
+We also have a large number of our residents presenting case reports and research at the regional ACP chapter every year.
+Our housestaff have achieved finalist status in the clinical vignette, research, and jeopardy competitions in past years.